 How is practical significance related to statistical significance?

 Since the "importance" of a disparity is influenced by the magnitude of the impact, the notions of practical and statistical significance are related.
 Statistical significance is a function of multiple factors, including the magnitude of the disparity, the number of observations in the analysis, and the power of the statistical test used.
 The purpose of a statistical test is to assess the likelihood that random or legitimate, nondiscriminatory factors rather than discriminatory factors produced an observed disparity.
-Under certain conditions, a virtually unnoticeable disparity in, for instance, selection rates, may nevertheless be statistically significant due to the size of the data set.
+Under certain conditions, a small disparity may be statistically significant due in large part to the size of the data set.
 OFCCP is mindful that enforcement efforts to eliminate small impacts may prove counterproductive due to the difficulty of an alternative practice improving upon an already small effect.
-OFCCP is also aware that the choice of the appropriate statistical test reduces the likelihood of a finding that lacks practical import.

 Conversely, just because a disparity is not statistically significant does not necessarily mean that discrimination did not occur.
 Discrimination cases need not be founded upon a statistically significant disparity.
 A disparity that does not meet the usual statistical significance standard may nevertheless be compelling if, for example, there is a glaring selection shortfall supplemented with strong anecdotal evidence, or red flags in the company’s EEO compliance.